GregoryFontana/Microbes/README.md

 ### **Frogger**

-## An adaptation of Frogger that was supposed to be called "**Microbes**"
+## Game History
+>Frogger[a] is a 1981 arcade action game developed by Konami and manufactured by Sega.[5]
+In North America, it was released by Sega/Gremlin.
+The object of the game is to direct a series of frogs to their homes by crossing a busy road and a hazardous river.

 ### **Motivation**
+## This project was intended as an adaptation of Frogger retitled: "**Microbes**"

-The "bugs" were supposed to crawl across someone's face and the objective was to direct your Microbe towards the giant nose at the top of the board.
-Once you got there, a gif of someone sneezing would play.
+*The "bugs" were supposed to crawl across someone's face and the objective was to direct your Microbe towards the giant nose at the top of the board.
+Once you got there, a gif of someone sneezing would play.*

 ## Images